Lawyer: Artist didn’t know Michigan parents stayed in studio - NewsBreak

 “There was a lot of confusion and the Crumbleys went to him for safety.
 He didn’t know about the charges,” Dass said.
 “They were there in the daytime.
 He left in the early evening.
 He didn’t even know they were still there.”

-Oakland County Undersheriff Michael McCabe confirmed Sunday that Sikora’s attorney had reached out.
-McCabe said in a news release that authorities would interview Sikora on Monday afternoon.
+Oakland County Undersheriff Michael McCabe confirmed Sunday that Sikora’s attorney had reached out and authorities were setting up an interview.

 Sikora, a Polish-born American artist who lives in Oakland County, has been in the country for years, Dass said.
 His work, largely murals, can be found around the Detroit area, including on homes and businesses.

-Six students and a teacher were also injured in Tuesday’s shooting at Oxford High School, roughly 30 miles (50 kilometers) north of Detroit.
+Six students and a teacher were also injured in Tuesday’s shooting at Oxford High School, roughly 30 miles north of Detroit.

 On Friday, Oakland County Prosecutor Karen McDonald’s office made the rare decision to file charges against Ethan Crumbley’s parents.
 Prosecutors accused them of failing to intervene on the day of the shooting despite being confronted with a drawing and chilling message — “blood everywhere” — that was found at their son’s desk.
-They could each face up to 15 years in prison.
+They could each face up to 15 years in prison.17-year-old becomes 4th student to die from Michigan school shooting

 The Crumbleys committed “egregious” acts, from buying a gun on Black Friday and making it available to their son to resisting his removal from school when they were summoned a few hours before Tuesday’s shooting, McDonald alleged.